Risk bearing economies of scale

 Edexcel (A) Economics A-level

-Economies of scale are the reason that firms generate increasing returns to scale in the long run.
 The following texts are the property of their respective authors and we thank them for giving us the opportunity to share for free to students, teachers and users of the Web their texts will used only for illustrative educational and scientific purposes only.Internal economies of scale: These occur when a firm becomes larger.Internal Economies of Scale in the Long Run Technical economies i.
 Risk-bearing economies – larger firms can take more risk by diversifying their range of products or services, and reduce the impact of poor performance of some of their lines.Risk-bearing economies of scale allows a firm to spread risk by having a number of different products to fall back on.
-Google Scholar; Ross, D. If there is a reduction in demand for one, it is easier to make cost savings by reducing production of that item.
+In other words, the marginal cost function is as in Fig. Google Scholar; Ross, D. If there is a reduction in demand for one, it is easier to make cost savings by reducing production of that item.
 Risk-bearing Risk-bearing economies of scale: the large-scale producer canEconomies of scope and optimal due diligence in corporate acquisitions.

 PPT - Economies of Scale PowerPoint Presentation, free download - ID:295124